ainephelan/ainephelan.github.io/_posts/2020-03-30-cha-datathon-for-social-good.md

 - a distribution of values for each measure - finding the 'typical' values, the general ranges, and also noting extreme outliers
 - a breakdown of these values at an individual hub level - mapping a value back to its hub, and using heatmapping to compare these values to each other at a hub level

-We have come at each key success measure in a variety of different ways, looking at each from multiple angles as we believe that [multiple contexts](https://vicki.substack.com/p/all-numbers-are-made-up-some-are) are important to help give as full an understanding of the data as possible.
+We have come at each key success measure in a variety of different ways, looking at each from multiple angles, as we believe that [multiple contexts](https://vicki.substack.com/p/all-numbers-are-made-up-some-are) are crucial to help give as full an understanding of the data as possible.

 #### 2. Creation of a Hidden Markov Model
 Another key measure of success was hub use over time.
 To assist with this measure we created a [Hidden Markov Model](https://en.wikipedia.org/wiki/Hidden_Markov_model) (HMM), to allow the oganisation to compare a single hub to itself over time, to see how it is tracking against its own past behaviour.

 ### Data Considerations
 #### Programme Categories
-For the purposes of our analysis we decided to narrow our focus to activities belonging to the Programmed Activities, and Education and Training categories of programmes only.
+For the purposes of our analysis we decided to narrow our focus to activities belonging to the the following categories of programmes only:
+- Programmed Activities
+- Education and Training

 We opted to focus on these 2 categories for the following reasons:
-- Programmed Activities and Education and Training we felt represented CHA's core business.
+- We felt the above 2 categories represented CHA's core business.
 They are frequent, regular and are proactively planned and scheduled.
-These form the overwhelming bulk of CHA's interactions with the community
+These are the categories hubs have most control over and they form the overwhelming bulk of CHA's interactions with the community
 - Other categories (One Off Events and Service Referrals) appeared more ad-hoc, reactive and irregular, and we found issues with data availability and reliability.
 For example, though many Service Referral activities were recorded, there was an almost total lack of participants recorded

 #### Participants